mecmec98/larafrontvite/README.md

 **Note I cannot gurantee a smooth installtion with Windows OS even with WSL**

-then just clone this project then open your terminal:
+then just clone this project and open your terminal:

 ```
 cd "/Project Location"
 npm install
 ```
-then to start your own live server
+then to start your own live server with vite.

 ```
 npm run dev